CumulusNetworks/docs/content/cumulus-netq-410/Installation-Management/Install-NetQ/Before-You-Install.md

 1. Determine whether to deploy fully **on-premises** or as a **remote** solution.
 2. Choose whether to install the software on a **single server** or as a **server cluster**.
+3. Alternately, you can launch NetQ using NVIDIA Base Command Manager.
+To get started, refer to the {{<exlink url="https://docs.nvidia.com/base-command-manager/#product-manuals" text="Base Command Manager administrator and containerization manuals">}}.

 ## Deployment Type: On-premises or Remote